Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Parting line

-Parting line is where the two halves of the die meet, defines the inside and outside surfaces, and which side of the die is the cover and which is the ejector.
+The parting line is where the two halves of the die meet, defining the inside and outside surfaces, as well as determining which side of the die serves as the cover and which side serves as the ejector.

 Bosses